TIBCOSoftware/snappy-examples/README.md

 In order to run this example, we need to install the following:

 1. [Apache Kafka 2.11-0.10.2.2](https://archive.apache.org/dist/kafka/0.10.2.2/kafka_2.11-0.10.2.2.tgz)
-TODO[vatsal]: link to enterprise TIBCO ComputeDB here?
+TODO[vatsal]: link to TIBCO ComputeDB developer/enterprise edition here?
-2. [SnappyData 1.1.1 Enterprise Release]().
+2. [SnappyData 1.2.0 Enterprise Release]().
 Download the artifact snappydata-1.1.1-bin.tar.gz and Unzip it.
 The binaries will be inside "snappydata-1.1.1-bin" directory.
 3. JDK 8